 Students may enroll in this program full or part-time.
-Courses are offered during daytime or evening hours.
+Courses are offered during daytime and/or evening hours.
+Some courses are not offered every semester.
+Consult with a faculty advisor to work out a schedule.
 For students not prepared for the required mathematics and computer science courses in the program, MCC offers a wide range of preparatory courses.
 Please consult with a computer science/technology faculty advisor.